GED Mississippi Requirements

 FAQ About GED In Mississippi

-How to get a GED in Mississippi?
+How to get a GED Mississippi diploma?

 Mississippi offers students the opportunity to earn their GED high school equivalency diploma if they pass the four entirely computer-formatted sub-exams that make up the GED exam.
 The subtests may be taken one at a time.

-What are the Mississippi GED testing requirements?
+What are the GED Mississippi testing requirements?

 In Mississippi, test-takers are not required to be state residents, and the minimum age to qualify for the exam is 16.
 Students 16 or 17 years old only qualify if they meet strict additional requirements.